prajayshah/RunGPT/README.md

 # RunGPT
 Interface to directly query OpenAI's GPT3 API.

-Note: you will need to assign a `apitoken` variable inside a `_utils.py` file before running this program.
+Note: you will first need to create a `_utils.py` file in the same directory, and assign a `apitoken` variable inside the `_utils.py`.
 Assign `apitoken` as your personal secret OpenAI API key.

 ### Usage: